 Open enrollment will begin October 15 through December 7, for coverage changes effective in January 2021 - the time when you can make changes to your Medicare coverage.
 From now until Dec.
 7, you can enroll in a new Medicare prescription drug plan or switch from Original Medicare to a Medicare Advantage plan (and vice versa).

 When you're first selecting a Medicare plan, you may be faced with an overwhelming number of choices.
 One of the most challenging parts of understanding Medicare is how the different parts fit together.

-In post, you'll read about the difference between Original Medicare (Parts A and B) and Medicare Advantage (Part C).
+In the post, you'll read about the difference between Original Medicare (Parts A and B) and Medicare Advantage (Part C).
 You'll learn what else to keep in mind as you are picking a plan.

 Traditional Medicare) is insurance administered by the federal government.
 It consists of Part A, which covers hospital services, and Part B, which covers expenses like doctor's appointments.